SquareLineStudio/docs/dev_env/animation.md

 - **Opacity** - Setting the opacity of the widget.
 This will change the parent opacity of the widget.
 In this case, child opacity will change, as well.
 - **Image angle** - Rotating the image widget by any angle.
 - **Image zoom** - Zooming in or out the image widget.
+- **Image frame animation** - Can be used to show images after each other.
+The name of the images should start with the same file name but should end with a number indicating the index of the image in the sequence.
+SquareLine automatically recognizes these image sequences and they can be animated like any other property.
+The Start and End value tells from where to which image to play the animation.

 ### Property parameters